mchangrh/sb-slash/docs/commands.md

 # Message Commands
 ### Lookup Segments
-find videoIDs in a message and lookup segments for that video.
+find videoIDs or sb.mchang.xyz links in a message and lookup segments for that video.

 ### Open in sb.ltn.fi
-find videoIDs in a message and create a link for sb.ltn.fi
+find videoIDs or sb.mchang.xyz links in a message and create a link for sb.ltn.fi

 # Misc Endpoints
 ### /ping